LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

-LeBron James will hope to make a difference for the Los Angeles Lakers at 8:30 PM on Saturday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Los Angeles Lakers, LeBron James included, face the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-Let's break down the prop bets available for James, using stats and trends to make good predictions.
+With prop bets available for James, let's look at some stats and trends to help you find good wagers.

 LeBron James Prop Bets vs. the Warriors